|Title:||Associate Athletic Director/Sports Information - Men's Ice Hockey, Women's Golf|

 Before coming to Quinnipiac, Sweeten served as the Director of Athletic Media Relations/Sports Information Director at Pace University in Pleasantville, N.Y.
 Prior to that, he held the position of Sports Information Assistant at Southern Connecticut State University.
 He also served as the assistant for athlete development with the Nutmeg State Games.

 In addition to his work with Quinnipiac's student-athletes, Sweeten has played a leadership role in the development of several successful sports information professionals.
-Former assistants, graduate assistants, interns and student workers for Sweeten have gone on to work for the New England Patriots (National Football League), Pennsylvania State University (Big Ten), University of Rhode Island (Atlantic 10), The American Athletic Conference, Middle Tennesse State University (Conference USA), Monmouth University (Northeast Conference), Wagner College (Northeast Conference), Dartmouth College (Ivy League), NESN.com, University of Central Florida (Conference USA), Concordia (Texas) University, Southern Connecticut State University (NE-10), Yale University (Ivy League), the University of Connecticut (BIG EAST), Lafayette University (Patriot League), University of Maryland (ACC), Seton Hall University (BIG EAST), Iowa State University (Big 12), Boston University (America East), the University of Albany (American East), United States Merchant Marine Academy (Landmark), Franklin Pierce University (NE-10 Conference), Pace University (NE-10), Brooklyn College (CUNYAC), the Bridgeport Blue Fish (Atlantic League), the Bridgeport Sound Tigers (AHL), the Newark Bears (Atlantic League), the Connecticut Tigers (New York-Penn League) and USA Hockey in addition to the Connecticut Post and the Los Angeles Times.
+Former assistants, graduate assistants, interns and student workers for Sweeten have gone on to work for the New England Patriots (National Football League), New York Islanders (National Hockey League), Pennsylvania State University (Big Ten), University of Rhode Island (Atlantic 10), The American Athletic Conference, Middle Tennesse State University (Conference USA), Monmouth University (Northeast Conference), Wagner College (Northeast Conference), Dartmouth College (Ivy League), NESN.com, University of Central Florida (Conference USA), Concordia (Texas) University, Southern Connecticut State University (NE-10), Yale University (Ivy League), the University of Connecticut (BIG EAST), Lafayette University (Patriot League), University of Maryland (ACC), Seton Hall University (BIG EAST), Iowa State University (Big 12), Boston University (America East), the University of Albany (American East), United States Merchant Marine Academy (Landmark), Franklin Pierce University (NE-10 Conference), Pace University (NE-10), Brooklyn College (CUNYAC), the Bridgeport Blue Fish (Atlantic League), the Bridgeport Sound Tigers (American Hockey League), the Newark Bears (Atlantic League), the Connecticut Tigers (New York-Penn League) and USA Hockey in addition to the Connecticut Post and the Los Angeles Times.

 Sweeten graduated from Southern New Hampshire University in 2000 with a bachelor's degree in sport management with a concentration in marketing and promotions.
-He currently resides in New Haven, Conn.
+He currently resides in New Haven, Conn. with his fiance Jennifer.